~lucidiot's wiki

 If I have the opportunity to replace a service on my web browser with some software available offline that uses a lot less resources, I take it. dictd uses an old protocol to allow accessing dictionaries, thesauri, etc., and it is available on Debian and Ubuntu.
 While it is possible to connect to remote DICT servers and some are still online right now, it is also possible to run a DICT server locally and have your own dictionaries on your computer.
 I often use various dictionaries in English, French, or to translate between both, as well as a thesaurus.

-I started working on this one, but it is quite complex since the configuration is not trivial to manage when the dictionaries are in separate packages.
+I tried working on this one, but it is quite complex since the configuration is not trivial to manage when the dictionaries are in separate packages.
 Additionally, the dictionaries have strange licenses and finding their official source so I can rebuild them from source in the APKBUILD is not simple.

 sweethome3d